hirokiokada77/notes/README.md

 ### Automatic HTML conversion

-If you copy a segment of a web page into the clipboard and paste it into this app, it will automatically convert the content into Markdown and display the preview.
+If you copy a segment of a web page (including text and images) to the clipboard and paste it into this app, it will automatically convert the content into Markdown, load the images, and display a preview.

 ## Build